mikemac1/reading-notes/code-301/class-02.md

 ## Why This Matters

+Having an understanding of how hooks for when certain events take place during the component lifecycle of React is important to understand.
+It allows the developer to control the flow of data which can have items appear, hide or change based on an event versus the way the code reads.

 ## Based off the diagram, what happens first, the `render` or the `componentDidMount`?

 `Render` occurs before `componentDidMount`.